-Among other interventions, like boosting Small and Medium Enterprises' economic potential, the programme aims at filling existing gaps in innovation chains and developing the financial offer for innovation processes:
+Among other interventions, like boosting Small and Medium Enterprises' economic potential, the programme aims at filling existing gaps in innovation chains and developing the financial offer for innovation processes

 The funds encourage environmentally friendly approaches and the development of digital solutions.
 Such approach is set to make professional opportunities available, while facilitating citizens' and businesses' interactions with the administrations.
-Such actions are set to stimulate the region's economic dynamism.
+Such actions are set to stimulate the region's economic dynamism

 Through the ERDF, the EU also supports the region in its efforts to reduce energy emissions and to transit towards greener solutions.
 To this end, improving the energy performance of public buildings and of social housing will be crucial.
-In addition, the ERDF will help amplifying existing waste- and resource-recovery chains, along with supporting the development of high-quality green spaces for all citizens, notably in underprivilead neighbourhoods.
+In addition, the ERDF will help amplifying existing waste- and resource-recovery chains, along with supporting the development of high-quality green spaces for all citizens, notably in underprivileged neighbourhoods.

-In line with the social profile of the region, the programme also helps to increase the offer of housing and accommodations for vulnerable categories.
+Webtools + © EC-GISCO + Leaflet | © OpenStreetMa contributors © EuroGeographics © UN-FAO for the admir boundaries | Disclaimer and accommodations for vulnerable categories.
 This action will accompany the improvement of the urban environment and the livability of low-income areas.